Tianyu82/Blog/posts/selenium_basic_quiz.md

 5. What are the codes to simulate navigating forward or backward of a web page?

-6. What are the codes to simulate refrshing a web page?
+6. What are the codes to simulate refreshing a web page?

-7. After testing, make sure to close the entire browser (along with all tags).
+7. After finish a testing, make sure to close the entire browser (along with all tabs).
 What's the command of doing that?
-   Remember to use this command in your script to make sure it will be executed even when the test fails.

 8. What if you don't want to close the entire browser?
 Instead, you only want to close the current tab (active tab).

 9. After you close a tab, the object reference points to the window that no longer exists.
    In this case, you cannot call any other WebDriver commands but except for one.
 What is that exception?

 10. Opening multiple tabs in one web browser is a bit complicated.
-You typically need to call a native JS code that directly interacts with the browser's JavaScript engine.
+The best practice is to call a native JS code that directly interacts with the browser's JavaScript engine.
 What is the command to open a new tab in this way?

 11. Now you have opened multiple tabs in one web broswer.
-You want to go through all open tabs.
+You may need to go through all these tabs.
-    In this case, you need to get a list of open tabs, and iterate through the list.
+    Specifically, you need to get all open tabs (store them in a list), and iterate through the list.
 Write the command to iterate through all open tabs and switch to each tab.

 12. Now let's practice a more difficult question.
-We already have opened a web browser.
-We want to open website 'A', then open up a new tab, then open website 'B' in the second tab, and then switches back to the tab of 'A'
+We have already opened a web browser.
+We want to open website 'A', then open up a new tab for website 'B', and then switches back to the tab of 'A'.
+You can assume the tabs are opened in order, so you can use the index of tab.

 13. The questions above are about changing tabs within one web browser.
 Now, let's practice changing frames within one tab/web page.
 Changing frame is frequently required because one page may consist multiple frames (like regions).
 If you don't switch frames, then you won't be able to fetch the correct web elements.
 You are given that the ID of the frame is 'foo', what code will you use to switch to that frame?